 Returning to GA Tech, and ultimately finding she was more hands on, she transferred to Southern Technical Institute (now a campus of Kennesaw State).
 During her last years of college, she went to school by day, and worked full time night shift as an engineering lab technician at Scientific Atlanta, helping to develop their MARISAT (Marine Satellite) ground station equipment.
 In 1976 she graduated with a BS in Electrical Engineering Technology.
 During her career, Dana refused to specialize, preferring to see the wider view, and keep her options open, which allowed her the freedom to work in several allied fields.

 In the 1990s, electronic manufacturing moved off shore.
-Forced out, she joined GE Computer service as a QA, and later repair, technician.
+Forced out, she joined GE Computer service as QA, and later, repair technician.
 The division was acquired by IBM five years later, and she moved to Service Planning.
-Her last 14 years were spent as a Customer Service Representative providing telephone technical support to field technicians.
+Her last 14 years were spent as a Customer Service Representative providing telephone technical support to IBM field technicians.
 Despite being a high stress position, she enjoyed the variety of work and people.
 She also dabbled in computer programming numerous times along the way.

 Aside from her regular duties, and what has helped her at Gentle Spirit, is that she was a founding member, and first Secretary, for the IBM Atlanta Women’s Networking Group, holding the position continuously until retirement 10 years later.

 After a lifetime of internal conflict, Dana transitioned from male to female in June of 2000, on the job and in place (unusual to stay in place up to that time) at IBM. (female pronouns used in this bio for convenience).
 “It is the most difficult path I have walked, but also the most educational experience I have ever had, and I am far better for it!
 BUT, I wouldn’t wish it on anyone!”
 She first met Pastor Paul after becoming involved as a GLBT activist.
-Elected as representative for IBM’s Atlanta GLBT Diversity Group, and as the first fully ”out” ‘T’ at IBM, she became a global company resource.
-Her “open and out” activist efforts in industry helped change the HR policies, to support Transgender in at least five Fortune 500, and several other large companies.
+Elected as representative for IBM’s Atlanta GLBT Diversity Group, and as the first fully ”out” 'T' at IBM, she became a global company resource.
+Her "open and out" activist efforts in industry helped change the HR policies, to support Transgender, in at least five Fortune 500, and several other large companies.
 She was invited by 3 local GLBT organizations to be on their Board of Directors (Secretary of one), and served as Secretary, Operations, and Vice President for the Atlanta transgender activist group Trans=Action.
 She co-organized, and for two years co-chaired, the first HRC Diversity Committee.
-She generated the concepts that later became the Atlanta Transgender Center, has walked picket lines, done transgender education at all the local colleges, mentored many, co-chaired the Atlanta Transgender Day of Remembrance ceremony for 5 years, organized and been a panel member for community town halls, lobbied in Washington, and even testified under the Gold Dome.
+She generated the concepts that later became the Atlanta Transgender Center, has walked picket lines, done transgender education at all the local colleges, co-chaired the Atlanta Transgender Day of Remembrance ceremony for 5 years, organized and been a panel member for community town halls, lobbied in Washington, and even testified under the Gold Dome.
 She has mentored many new transgender folks, something she continues to do.

 An active member of Ormewood Park Presbyterian Church for 17 years, Dana served four terms as an Elder on the Church Session.
 At the time the church closed due to aging out, she was serving as Chairperson of their Worship Committee, involved in every aspect of Sunday Worship Services.
 Her years of work in her churches have given her a wide base of knowledge, and many connections.